sandraHgirgis/MeetNewCreators/README.md

 ## Welcome to My First GitHub Page:

 I am glad you are here!
-On this page, you will be able to know more about me.
+On this page, you will be able to meet a new creator and learn more about them.

 Use the [editor on GitHub](https://github.com/sandraHgirgis/First-Website-SandraGirgis/edit/master/README.md) to preview my website in Markdown files.

-### Meet Sandra Girgis
+### About Me!

 ![My Image](https://parents.ebnet.org/genesis/sis/photos?type=student&studentID=108844)